MakarAl/animation_ai_backend/README.md

     --noise-amplitude 0.1
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test with multiple models
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.